wh-iterabb-it/katelibby/README.md

 ### Command Reference
 ---

 `!catfacts` - Get a random cat fact in chat

+`!coin`     - Getting the current price USD of a given crypto coin.

 `!fortune`  - Check your fortune